Melissa Bailey, PsyD

-I don’t have time to exercise.
+I don't have time to exercise.
 Eating healthy is too expensive.
 Fast food is convenient.
-If you haven’t said one of those lines yourself before, chances are you’ve heard others say it.
-Obesity continues to be an epidemic in the U.S.– one that leads not only to costly physical and emotional consequences, but financial setbacks as well.
-In fact, according to a study published in the Journal of Health Economics in 2012, obesity-related problems have added an additional $190 billion annually to medical costs.
-But things don’t have to be that way.
+If you haven't said one of those lines yourself before, chances are you've heard others say it.
+Obesity continues to be an epidemic in the U.S.- one that leads not only to costly physical and emotional consequences, but financial setbacks as well.
+In fact, according to a study published in the National Center for Biotechnology Information in 2017, obesity-related problems have added an additional $190 billion annually to medical costs.
+But things don't have to be that way.
 Get the facts on the cost of obesity, as well as expert advice on how to lose weight and keep it off through healthier habits.

 The Costly Consequences of Obesity

 Most people are familiar with some of the ways obesity can affect your health, but few think about the impact it has on finances.
 Find out more about the little-known ways in which it can affect your bank account.